 After making my first paracord rifle sling, I attached it to a Ruger 10-22.
-Hum, nice fit, look, functional, and redundant cordage.
-But what if I wanted to adjust the length for, say, a shotgun, or a rifle?
+Hum, nice fit, look, and functionality for redundant cordage.
+But what if I wanted to adjust the length for, say, a shotgun, or a longer rifle for a barrel-chested friend?
 My wheels were spinning.
 Off to Wally World to find a cheap clasp.

 I used about 80 feet of black paracord because, well, it’s the only color I had in a 100 foot hank that day.